gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\routes\paths.js -->

-## paths.js
+# server\routes\paths.js

 This is the url routing file it determines the controller or file that will be served by the node server.

-## middleWare
+## Function: middleWare(app)

-Sets up static and dynamic routing from the configuration file.(app)
+Sets up static and dynamic routing from the configuration file.

 ### Params: